pekkanikander/google-drive-personal-to-workspace-multiowner-migration/README.md

 ## Current Stage

-- Architecture design in progress; see [Design overview](docs/design-overview.md) for details.
+- Architecture design complete; see [Design overview](docs/design-overview.md) for details.
-- Documentation drafted before implementation, updated as alpha features land.
+- Documentation drafted before implementation, updated as more features land.
-- MVP alpha implemented in `app/`:
+- MVP (alpha) implemented in `app/`:
   - Two SPAs (Admin + User), static hosting, OAuth in browser.
-  - Coordination via a single Google Sheet with `JobInfo`, `Manifest`, and `Log` tabs.
+  - Coordination via a single Google Sheet, with `JobInfo`, `Manifest`, and `Log` tabs.
-  - Move-only transfer mode; copy modes remain deferred.
+  - Move-only transfer mode; copy modes remain planned.
   - User SPA resumes on the same device/browser using a local journal; Admin SPA can refresh a manifest list view.
 - Key risks are tracked in [docs/risks.md](docs/risks.md).

+## Admin workflow

+Since this app has not been approved as a regular Google Workspace app, running this at this stage requires a number of Admin operations, which have not been documented yet.
+If you are interested in trying this app out, the best thing is to contact the author by email.

+More documentation is planned but it may take a while to land.

 ## Contributing